Actyx/Actyx/dev-docs/2023-11-24 versioning ax.md

 ## Enforcement

-Versions will keep being updated by the `release` tool, which will require updating according to this change.

 At the time of writing, the `databank` version is to be moved from `CARGO_PKG_VERSION` to a separate, in-code, string dictating its current version.

 For example: